Changes to the postal vote renewal process

 - A photo of your handwritten signature

-If you do not reapply by 31 January 2026, your postal vote will be cancelled, and you will only be able to vote in person at a polling station until you make a successful reapplication to vote by post.
+If you did not reapply by 31 January 2026, your postal vote has been cancelled, and you will only be able to vote in person at a polling station until you make a successful reapplication to vote by post.

 If you are unable to provide a signature or a consistent signature due to a disability, illness, or because you are unable to read or write, you can still apply for a postal vote by requesting a signature waiver.